AAI RQ-7 Shadow: RQ-7B Shadow

 A joint Army-Marine program is testing IED jamming on a Shadow at MCAS Yuma.
 Another joint effort is to view a 4x4 km ground area from 3,650 m (12,000 feet).

 The Army is now proposing the upgraded Shadow 152A, which includes Soldier Radio Waveform software, which allows both the command post and their troops to see the images that the UAV is projecting, as long as they are on the same frequency.
 It also increases the distance and area of communication.

 Preliminary TCDL testing conducted at Dugway Proving Ground was a success.
 This led to an estimated fielding date of May 2010 for TCDL.
 In March 2015, the first Shadow unit was equipped with the upgraded RQ-7BV2 Shadow version.
 New capabilities for the BV2 include the TCDL, encryption of video and control data-links, software that allows interoperability between other UAS platforms, integration of a common control station and control terminal for all Army UAS platforms, an electronic fuel-injection engine, and increased endurance to nine hours through a lengthened wingspan of 20 ft, with weight increased to 204 kg.
 Shadow systems are being upgraded at a rate of 2-3 per month, with all Army Shadows planned to become BV2s by 2019.

 In 2020, the Army introduced the Shadow Block III.
-The configuration allows the Shadow to fly in rainy conditions of up to two inches per hour, a four-fold increase over previous versions, carries the L3 Wescam MX-10 EO/IR camera with enhanced image collection, has a Joint Tactical Radio System to enable communications relay, and uses a more reliable and powerful engine configuration with reduced noise.
+The configuration allows the Shadow to fly in rainy conditions of up to 5 cm (2 inches) per hour, a four-fold increase over previous versions, carries the L3 Wescam MX-10 EO/IR camera with enhanced image collection, has a Joint Tactical Radio System to enable communications relay, and uses a more reliable and powerful engine configuration with reduced noise.